achugit0412/CyberShield/README.md

 ## 💡 Solution

-CyberShield analyzes suspicious content and provides:
+CyberShield provides a unified defense system that analyzes suspicious content and delivers simple, understandable security guidance—no prior cybersecurity knowledge required.
+Additionally it teaches basics of this attacking techniques to know what to do in this situation

+### 🔄 How the Ecosystem Works Together
+The **Android Companion App** and the **Web Threat Analyzer** are built to complement each other, but they also function as completely independent tools:

+* **Automated Detection:** The Android background sensor automatically scans incoming notifications and alerts the user in real-time if a threat is flagged.
+* **Standalone Web Triage & Fallback:** Users can simply copy-paste text directly into the **Web Analyzer** without using or installing the Android app at all.
+This allows anyone (including mobile or desktop users) to quickly analyze suspicious text, know more about the threat, use deep triage, and access preventative playbooks.
+* **Unified Engine:** Both components query the exact same FastAPI backend, ensuring identical rule-based triage, risk-scoring, and protective action playbooks regardless of how the user accesses the platform.

+### 📊 Threat Analysis Outputs
+For every message analyzed in Web platform, CyberShield dynamically generates:
-* Risk level: **LOW / MEDIUM / HIGH / CRITICAL**
+* **Risk Evaluation:** Clear classification levels (LOW / MEDIUM / HIGH / CRITICAL) paired with a precise numerical Risk Score.
-* Risk score
-* Threat category
-* Suspicious indicators
-* Recommended actions
+* **Threat Categorization:** Identification of the attack type (e.g., Phishing, OTP Stealing, Social Engineering).
+* **Suspicious Indicators:** Breakdowns of specific red flags detected within the text (e.g., high urgency, financial baiting).
-* Guidance on what to do if the user has already interacted with the message
+* **Actionable Guidance:** Recommended immediate steps to take, alongside proactive playbooks detailing what to do if the user has already interacted with the threat.

-The system is designed to provide simple, understandable security guidance rather than requiring cybersecurity knowledge.

 ## ✨ Key Features